Fantasy sports punishments

 Prank mail package

-Use a ridiculous gag mail package as the official last place delivery.
+Use a ridiculous gag mail package as the official last-place delivery.

 Surprise gag pack